Charles Saint Lambert: Networking and family matters

-Chilean years
+Chilean citizen

 During the 1840s, having taken Chilean citizenship, Carlos Lambert emerged as a significant figure in Coquimbo province.
 He had held public office as regional intendent and as police commissioner in La Serena.
 Serious problems arose for him in connection with the La Serena uprising during the final months of 1851, however.
 He antagonised the leaders of the revolt by refusing to lend them his modern steam ship, "Fire Fly".
 The revolutionaries nevertheless confiscated "Fire Fly" which was a far more capable vessel than anything the Chilean navy could deploy.
 The rebels temporarily enjoyed mastery of the seas at a time when the Chilean rail infrastructure was still in its infancy.
 The seas were Chile's only effective long-distance communications channel.
 However, "Fire Fly" carried a British flag.
 Both for this reason and since most of Lambert's well rewarded investors were British, confiscation of "Fire Fly" brought the wrath of the British navy down on the rebels.
 The British paddle-sloop HMS Gorgon engaged in a succession of actions which were followed by the defeat of the revolt (and the recovery, for Carlos Lambert, of his steam ship).
 The longer term outcome of the uprising involved difficulties for many of the leading citizens of La Serena, most of whom had backed the local rebels in their confrontation with the authoritarian government from far away Santiago to the south.
 Carlos Lambert's presence was no longer welcome: there were also tempting opportunities in Europe.
 Lambert handed over control of his Chilean business interests to his eldest son and in late 1851 and/or early 1852 relocated to Swansea, still the world capital of the copper industry and home to his friend and business partner (and by now co-father in law to six of their married children), Henry Bath.